 If you plan on buying a new air conditioner, here are your options:

 Most homes in the Valley of the Sun enjoy central air conditioning.
-Choose from two different types of central air conditioners – split- and single-unit.
+Choose from two different types of central air conditioning systems – split- and single-unit.

 Typically used in residential applications, this method separates the condenser and compressor outside; the evaporator is inside.